GoogleCloudPlatform/pubsec-declarative-toolkit/cli/README.md

 go install
 ```

-add the location where the executable is installed in to your path
+add the location where the executable (normally in your Go path /bin folder) is installed in to your path

 ```
 export PATH=$PATH:/path/to/your/install/directory